-1. The committee consists of a representative on behalf of the employers, a representative on behalf of the employees' organizations and an independent chairman, and their deputies.

-2. One member and his deputy are appointed by the HBO council.

-3. One member and his deputy are appointed by the employees' organizations that are party to this CA.

-4. The chairman and his deputy are appointed by the HBO council based on a binding nomination by the CA parties.

-5. Persons employed by the institutions affiliated with the HBO council may not be a member or deputy member or chairman or deputy chairman of the committee.

-6. At the request of the committee, an expert in the current method of job classification may be added to the committee as an advisor.

-7. Membership of the committee is incompatible with membership of an internal objections committee of an institution affiliated with the HBO council that is competent to hear any objections of employees against decisions concerning job classification.

-8. Members will be discharged at their request.
+- 1. The committee consists of a representative on behalf of the employers, a representative on behalf of the employees' organizations and an independent chairman, and their deputies. - 2.
+One member and his deputy are appointed by the Association of Universities of Applied Sciences. - 3.
+One member and his deputy are appointed by the employees' organizations that are party to this CA. - 4.
+The chairman and his deputy are appointed by the Association of Universities of Applied Sciences based on a binding nomination by the CA parties. - 5.
+Persons employed by the institutions affiliated with the Association of Universities of Applied Sciences may not be a member or deputy member or chairman or deputy chairman of the committee. - 6.
+At the request of the committee, an expert in the current method of job classification may be added to the committee as an advisor. - 7.
+Membership of the committee is incompatible with membership of an internal objections committee of an institution affiliated with the Association of Universities of Applied Sciences that is competent to hear any objections of employees against decisions concerning job classification. - 8.
+Members will be discharged at their request.
 A member will be discharged with effect from the month following that in which he reaches the age of 70.
 Members will be discharged by the CA parties if they do not, or no longer, comply with the requirements of article 2(5) or (7) or if they are incapable of performing their duties on account of illness or disability or if they have been convicted of a crime without appeal.
 Before discharge is granted on the grounds stated in the previous sentence, the person to be discharged will be informed and will be granted the opportunity to be heard on the matter.